loris2222/PerceptionVisualization/README.md

 # PerceptionVisualization
-This is an anonymized version of the repository for "Perception Visualization: Seeing Through the Eyes of a DNN".
+Implementation for "Perception Visualization: Seeing Through the Eyes of a DNN".

 ## Running
 1. In order to run these scripts you need to place the PASCAL VOC dataset in a folder called `./datasets/`.
 If you also want to use the default configuration please create folders `./models` and `./images`